The Perfect 1-Day Simple Diabetic Menu: Reset Your Blood Sugar Today

 3. Adjust for Activity

-If you plan on hitting the gym or going for a long walk (which you should!), you might need a slightly larger snack.
+If you plan on hitting the gym or going for a long walk (which you should!), you might need a slightly larger snack or a little extra complex carb.
 Listen to your body.
 If you are sedentary today, the portions listed above are likely sufficient.

 Comparison: 1-Day Planning vs. Other Methods